-Every expectant couple's sexual appetite, amusement, and attitude differ.
-For some, pregnancy is wracked by emotional and physical upheavals, which can put a damper on desire.
-For others, pregnancy is a time to rejoice and revel in the recreational act -- a welcome break after years spent worrying about birth control and months trying to conceive.
+Every expectant couple's sexual appetite, and attitude differ.
+For some, pregnancy is filled with emotional and physical upheavals, which can put a damper on desire.
+For others, pregnancy is a time to enjoy sex without having to worry about either becoming pregnant or trying to conceive.

-Many women find that during the SECOND trimester the initial symptoms have gone away and they have an increased desire for sex.
-One theory for the increased desire is the increased blood supply in the pelvic region.
-Some women find freedom from birth control appealing and this adds to the continued sense of special closeness with their partner.
+During the SECOND trimester the initial symptoms have gone away, and may women feel more interested in sex.
+This may be due to the increased blood supply in the pelvic region.
+Some women find freedom from birth control adds to a special sense of closeness with their partner.

 The desire for sex may change again in the THIRD trimester.
-Your abdomen is enlarged and it may make it awkward to have sex.
-Some women feel unattractive physically, while others may feel the essence of femininity and this may increase their sexual desire or the desire of their partner.
+Your abdomen is much larger, and it may make sex more awkward.
+Some women feel unattractive physically.
+Others may feel more feminine, and this may increase their sexual desire or the desire of their partner.

-If you question what's normal in the realm of sex during pregnancy, here's your answer -- whatever feels right to you.
-The key is to understand the many physical and emotional factors that can affect your libido and being open-minded and flexible.
+What's normal for sex during pregnancy is whatever feels right to you.
+The key is to understand the physical and emotional factors that can affect your libido.
+Try to be flexible and keep an open-mind.

-The key to dealing with changes in sexual desire is to communicate with your partner and share feelings with each other.
-Even with the changing desires for sex during pregnancy, some women have an increased desire for closeness like physical affection, gentle touching, and cuddling.
+The best way to deal with changes in sexual desire is to communicate with your partner.
+Share your feelings with each other.
+Even with the changes in sexual desire during pregnancy, some women crave closeness like physical affection, gentle touching, and cuddling.

-NOTE: If your pregnancy is considered high-risk, talk to your doctor about which types of sexual expression are safe for you.
+NOTE: If your pregnancy is considered high-risk, talk to your doctor about how to have sex safely.